MiddletonCommunityVoice/services-list/content/gp-surgeries/Walk-in-Centres.md

 *Hours vary depending on which centre you use*

 ## Other Out of hours Services
-- Use the 7 day access service.
+- Use the GP 7 day access service.
 - See 7 day access in this directory
 - Dial 111 for advice
 - Via BARDOC